Associate PI Scheme - FAQs

 When completing the study application form, in the final section you are asked to provide the details of an ‘Associate PI Study Contact’ who will be responsible for interacting with the Associate PI Trainees.

-The nominated representative will be expected to know who their Associate PI Trainees are and interact with them during their time on the scheme.
+The nominated ‘Associate PI Study Contact’ will be expected to know who their study’s Associate PI Trainees are and interact with them during their time on the scheme.

-We would expect that the nominated Associate PI Study Contact interacts with the Associate PIs during their time on the scheme to ensure they feel supported and are keeping up with the tasks on their checklist.
+Essentially, we would expect that the nominated Associate PI Study Contact interacts with the Associate PIs during their time on the scheme to ensure they feel supported and are keeping up with the tasks on their checklist.

 How can I find out who the Associate PIs are that are working on my study?

-The dashboard will give you access to the data of who the Confirmed Associate PI Trainees are for your study(ies).
+The dashboard will give you access to the Associate PI data for your study or studies).

-Who, in the National Study Team, should sign off the Associate PI checklist at the end of someone’s 6-month tenure?
+Who, in the National Study Team, should sign off the Associate PI checklist at the end of someone’s 6 month tenure?

+Completion of "additional activities" is desirable but not mandatory.
 More detailed guidance on signing off an Associate PI’s checklist can be found in our National Study Team toolkit.

 What is the expectation for acknowledging Associate PIs in publications from the study?